 8.30am Alarms on floors turned off.
 Boarders are to get up and have breakfast in the house before 10am.

-12.15pm Lunch bell and all Boarders go up to canteen for lunch 1.00 pm - 5.15pm Free time and activities including our Lairthwaite Award programme.
-5.15pm Tea bell, all assemble in the common room then go up to canteen for tea 6.30pm Room inspection (all boarders to be in their own rooms until this has been completed) followed by quiet time in rooms to prepare for following week until 7pm.
+12.15pm Lunch bell, all assemble in the Common Room then all Boarders go up to canteen for lunch.

+1.00 pm - 5.15pm Free time and activities including our Lairthwaite Award programme.

+5.15pm Tea bell, all assemble in the Common Room then go up to canteen for tea.

+6.00-8:00 pm Prep in the house for all year groups including at 6.30pm, room inspection (all boarders to be in their own rooms until this has been completed).